 3. Lack of Sleep

 Sleep deprivation will worsen your anxiety.
 There I said it.
-Find a pattern, a routine, something and stick with it.
-If you’re like me and work a crazy schedule, such as days and nights, then yeah… good luck to the both of us.
+Find a pattern, a routine, something, and stick with it.
+If you’re like me and work a crazy schedule, such as days and nights, then yeah… good luck to both of us.

 But if you have the opportunity to sleep, please do it.
 Don’t overwork yourself for anything.
 Give your body what it needs – sleep.